RikardLegge/rAmbilight/README.md

 ## Installation

-Installation is as easy as adding the rAmbilightAPI.jar file to the projects dependency paths.
+Installation is as easy as adding the Application.jar file to the projects dependency paths.
 To run the application using the API, create a new instance of the Debug class, with the module as an input parameter.

 Currently the file can be found in `dist/rAmbilight.app/Contents/Resources/Java/Application.jar`.